sverweij/dependency-cruiser/doc/rules-reference.md

 #### Usage notes

-- dependency-cruiser will typically not find orphans when you give it only one module to start with.
+- :bulb: dependency-cruiser will typically not find orphans when you give it only one module to start with.
 Any module it finds, it finds by following its dependencies, so each module will have at least one dependency incoming or outgoing.
 Specify one or more folder, several